MolSSI-Education/python-package-best-practices/_episodes/05-function-style.md

 ~~~
 {: .language-python}

-This function should now be accessible when we execute it in the interactive Python interpreter.
+This function is accessible when we execute it in the interactive Python interpreter.
 Test this by opening the interactive Python interpreter and typing the following

 ~~~
 >>> import os